 Multiplications and summations increase the number of bits of the result.
-The number of 448 multiplications and 447 summations yield a result with 42 bit depth.
-After the square values computation, the bit depth increases at 84 bits, and the summation between the results outputs an 85 bit depth.
+The number of 448 multiplications and 447 summations yield a result with 42-bit width.
+After the square values computation, the bit width increases at 84 bits, and the summation between the results outputs an

+85-bit width.
 The number of bits is truncated to 64 and the samples of the result are sent to the host PC using two FIFOs.
-The total FPGA resource utilization can be found in the appendix of section 9.
+The total FPGA resource utilization can be found in the Appendix A.